encode/django-rest-framework/docs/api-guide/serializers.md

 The `depth` option should be set to an integer value that indicates the depth of relationships that should be traversed before reverting to a flat representation.

-If you want to customize the way the serialization is done (e.g. using `allow_add_remove`) you'll need to define the field yourself.
+If you want to customize the way the serialization is done you'll need to define the field yourself.

 ## Specifying fields explicitly